Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Details of Implementation

 \subsection{Bayesian Optimization}

 We employ Bayesian optimization to tackle a sequential brick assembly problem.
-We follow the setup proposed by \citet{combinatorialgen}.
-The number of bricks are limited to 160 bricks at most.
-Every brick position is optimized by maximizing IoU between currently assembled and ground-truth structures.
-We would like to emphasize that we have to provide ground-truth voxel information to this strategy.
+We follow the setup proposed by~\citet{combinatorialgen}.
+The number of bricks is limited to 160 bricks at most.
+Every brick position is optimized by maximizing IoU between current and ground-truth structures.
+Note that we have to provide ground-truth voxel information for this strategy.